Chenghao-Wu/Chenghao-Wu.github.io/_pages/about.md

 Places where I am living and lived
 ======
-Generally, I lived in Suzhou for 22 years and then moved to Akron, where I obtained the degree of Master.
-In Summer of 2018, I start my PhD life in Darmstadt, Germany.
+I lived in Suzhou for 22 years and then moved to Akron, where I obtained my Master degree.
+In Summer of 2018, I started my PhD life in Darmstadt, Germany.

 [Suzhou](https://en.wikipedia.org/wiki/Suzhou)
 ------